pingcap/docs-cn/how-to/monitor/monitor-a-cluster.md

 The metrics interface monitors the state and performance of the entire TiDB cluster.

-- If you use Ansible to deploy the TiDB cluster, the monitoring system (Prometheus and Grafana) is deployed at the same time.
+- If you use TiDB Ansible to deploy the TiDB cluster, the monitoring system (Prometheus and Grafana) is deployed at the same time.
 - If you use other deployment ways, [deploy Prometheus and Grafana](#deploy-prometheus-and-grafana) before using this interface.

 After Prometheus and Grafana are successfully deployed, [configure Grafana](#configure-grafana).